maxhbr/LDBcollector/md/MS-PL.md

                                 "description": "Use the obtained executable as is."
                             }
                         ],
-                        "_str": "Actions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Use the retrieved object code (Use the fetched code as it is.)\n- Use the retrieved binaries (Use the fetched binary as it is.)\n- Use the retrieved executable (Use the obtained executable as is.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
-(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n\n\n\n", "conditions": {
+                        "_str": "Actions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Use the retrieved object code (Use the fetched code as it is.)\n- Use the retrieved binaries (Use the fetched binary as it is.)\n- Use the retrieved executable (Use the obtained executable as is.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
+(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n\n\n", "conditions": {
                             "AND": [
                                 {